Upstatement/ups-public-library/src/entries/intro-to-git.md

 ## Branches

 Repos contain numerous instances of the codebase, called branches.
 Branches are isolated, chronologically ordered commits.
-Each one can contain incrementally or entirely different versions of the codebase, depening on what's been committed to it.
+Each one can contain incrementally or entirely different versions of the codebase, depending on what's been committed to it.
 When a developer wants to make changes to a codebase, they create a new branch from an existing one, give it a relevant name, and start committing changes to it.

 Repos will always have at least one branch that represents the latest stable iteration of the codebase, usually named `develop`, `master`, or `main`.
-Most often, you will branch off of the default to implement changes, but in some cases, you may branch off of somebody else's work instead.
+Most often, you will branch off of the default to implement changes, but in some cases, you will branch off the work of somebody else instead.

 ### Switching branches with `checkout`

 Switching branches is called "checking out".
-When you checkout to a branch, the contents of all of the files in your local repository are immediately modified to match their versions in that branch. **You cannot checkout to another branch if you have un-commited or unsaved changes.** That keeps you from accidentally losing work.
+When you checkout to a branch, the contents of all of the files in your local repository are immediately modified to match their versions in that branch. **You cannot checkout to another branch if you have un-committed or unsaved changes.** That keeps you from accidentally losing work.

 To checkout to an existing branch, invoke the `checkout` command followed by the branch name: